etopian/wordpressdocker/docs/index.md

 ### Have issues, comments or questions: [Join us on Gitter](https://gitter.im/etopian/devoply)

 ---
 Docker DOES NOT own, operate, license, sponsors or authorizes this site.
-Docker® is a registered trademark of Docker, Inc. wordpressdocker.com Unofficial WordPress Docker Tutorial is not affiliated with Docker, Inc.
+Docker® is a registered trademark of Docker, Inc. Similarly, WordPress Foundation DOES NOT own, operate, license, sponsors or authorizes this site.
+WordPress® is a registered trademark of WordPress Foundation. wordpressdocker.com Unofficial WordPress Docker Tutorial is not affiliated with Docker, Inc or WordPress Foundation.
+This site is a not for profit tutorial made available free of charge.